 Five Wisdom KingsGODAI MYOU-OU 五大明王

-Five Great Kings
+Five Great Kings, Five Wisdom Kings

 Five Buddha of Wisdom (Gochi Nyorai, Gochi Buddha, Gochi Jina), Touji Temple, KyotoGOCHI NYORAI 五智如来

-Five Buddha of Meditation
+Five Buddha of Wisdom, Five Buddha of Meditation

-Five Jina | Five Tathagata
+Five Jina | Five Tathagata.

-Click here for more details.
+Click here for details.

-Especially important to the Shingon and Tendai sects of Esoteric Buddhsim, these five Buddha (or Tathagata, Nyorai) are eminations of the absolute Buddha.
+Especially important to the Shingon and Tendai sects of Esoteric Buddhism, these five Buddha (or Tathagata, Nyorai) are eminations of the absolute Buddha.
 They appear frequently in the Japanese Mandala.
 They embody five fundamental wisdoms -- wisdom against anger, envy, desire, ignorance, and pride -- to help us break free from the cycle of death and rebirth, or the Six States of Existence (i.e., the cycle of suffering, Sanskrit = samsara).

 Gorinto - Five-Element Stupa.
 Click here for details.GORIN 五輪 or GORINTOU 五輪塔